 [ Learn how to analyze deals like a pro!
 Attend a FREE real estate class in your area to learn how to identify the most rewarding investment deals. ]

-Equity stripping will witness a homeowner make their asset less attractive to future creditors that may come for the property at a later date.
-In doing so, homeowners will go the extra mile to “encumber” their own asset with one or more liens.
+This strategy will witness a homeowner make their asset less attractive to future creditors that may come for the property at a later date.
+In doing so, homeowners will go the extra mile to “encumber” their assets with one or more liens.
 And while doing so may sound counterproductive, it can be quite effective.
-You see, in levying a lien against your own asset, you can actually protect it from scrupulous creditors.
+You see, in levying a lien against your asset, you can protect it from scrupulous creditors.

-Obviously, a lien levied against your own property from a creditor is bad news; it could very easily jeopardize your own asset.
-However, if the lien is of your own doing, it can be extremely useful in protecting your own asset.
+A lien levied against your property from a creditor is bad news; it could very easily jeopardize your asset.
+However, if the lien is of your own doing, it can be extremely useful in protecting your asset.
 If for nothing else, a lien placed on the property will take precedence over any subsequent liens, with very few exceptions, of course.
 Therefore, if you place all of the equity in your home in an existing lien, then all future liens placed on your property will essentially be worthless to their holders.
-Simply put, your own lien will render any creditor’s liens moot.
+Simply put, your lien will render any creditor’s liens moot.

 Investors able to take out a HELOC should be able to take advantage of the primary benefits of equity stripping as an asset protection strategy.
 As perhaps the most common form of asset protection, a HELOC will allow homeowners to strip the equity out of their home while simultaneously retaining access to a portion of the funds.
 If for nothing else, a HELOC will give you access to the equity in your home, whether you need it or not.
 As a result, creditors won’t see the value in coming after your home, as it has already been taken up the HELOC that you currently hold.
 That way, you have access to the equity (like a credit card) and the creditor doesn’t.